Arizona Truck Accident Lawyers

 In many trucking accidents, the driver may often be liable.
 If a truck driver drives negligently and causes an accident, the truck driver may be liable for any injuries or damage caused by the collision.

 Trucking companies must ensure their drivers are properly trained and take rest when needed.
-They must also provide proper maintenance for their vehicles to help prevent an equipment malfunction.
-Further, trucking companies must be sure to avoid improperly urging drivers to violate safety regulations in an effort to maintain tight shipping schedules.
-Trucking companies that fail to take the proper precautions may be liable in the event of an accident.
+They should also provide proper maintenance for their vehicles to help prevent an equipment malfunction.
+Further, trucking companies must avoid improperly urging drivers to violate safety regulations in an effort to maintain tight shipping schedules.
+Trucking companies that fail to take the proper precautions risk liability in the event of an accident.

 If a truck is improperly loaded, causing an accident, the company responsible for loading the truck may be liable for any injuries or damages.